Gran Pajatén Biosphere Reserve (Peru)

-The Gran Pajatén Biosphere reserve is located in Peru, nestled between the Andes and Amazon plains.
+The Gran Pajatén Biosphere Reserve is nestled between the Andes Mountains and Amazon plains.
 Its territory covers 2,509,699 ha (6,201,600 acres) and comprises a diversity of natural habitats.

 While the reserve reaches a maximum height of 4,650 m (15,250 ft) above sea level, it nevertheless contains important gold mines and rich water resources, due to the presence of 150 lagoons that originate from glaciers.

-The site is home to fauna and flora of rainforests characteristic of this region of the Andes, and has a high level of endemism.
+The site is home to fauna and flora of rain forests characteristic of this region of the Andes and has a high level of endemism.
 It is the only place on earth where the yellow-tailed woolly monkey, previously thought extinct, is to be found.

-The Gran Pajatén Biosphere Reserve is home to 903 animal species of which 27 are endemic.
+In addition, the Gran Pajatén Biosphere Reserve is home to 903 animal species of which 27 are endemic.
 These include 181 mammal species, 409 bird species, 30 amphibian species, 14 fish species and 253 invertebrate species.

 An assessment undertaken by the biosphere reserve also found threats to other species including the jaguar (Pantera onca), the spectacled bear (Tremarctos ornatus) and the taruca (Hippocamelus antisensis), a deer species native to South America.

 Gran Pajatén also lends its name to an archaeological site in the Andean cloud forests of Peru, which provides a window into pre-Inca society.
 More than 170,000 people live in the biosphere reserve, whose main economic activities are agriculture (cacao, coffee), livestock and mining.

-The Gran Pajatén Biosphere Reserve has a rich cultural and historical heritage linked to 40 archaeological sites dating from the Pre-Columbian era.
+The Gran Pajatén Biosphere Reserve has a rich cultural and historical heritage linked to 40 archaeological sites dating from the pre-Columbian era.
 The reserve takes its name from one of the most important Pre-Columbian sites in Peru, the Gran Pajatén fortress, located at 2,850 m (9,350 ft) above sea level.

-The majority of inhabitants of the Gran Pajatén Biosphere Reserve live in rural towns, particularly in the transition areas.
+The majority of inhabitants of the Biosphere Reserve live in rural towns, particularly in the transition areas.
 However, small rural communities also inhabit the northern and western zones.
 The mother tongue of the entire population is Castilian Spanish.